Owez/yark/archive/README.md

 # Yark Archive

-Archiving core & utilities for the Yark archive format
+Archiving core for the Yark archive format

 ## What is it?